-1 Source: Australian Bureau of Statistics (4613.0 - Australia's Environment: Issues and Trends, 2006).
-2 Source: AS/NZS 1547:2000 On-site domestic wastewater management.
+Source: Australian Bureau of Statistics (4613.0 - Australia's Environment: Issues and Trends, 2006).
+Source: AS/NZS 1547:2000 On-site domestic wastewater management.

-4.2.1 Waste Collection
+3.2.1 Waste Collection

 It is anticipated that commercial waste collection operations will be utilised during construction and operation for the collection and appropriate disposal of generated commercial waste.
-It will be the responsibility of the construction contractor or commercial operation/enterprise to engage the commercial waste collection service.
+It will be the responsibility of the construction contractor or commercial operation to engage the commercial waste collection service.

-Domestic waste collection will be conducted by the Local Government as part of domestic waste collection services.
-General waste will be collected weekly with recyclables collected fortnightly.
+Domestic waste collection will be conducted by JJ Richards on behalf of the Local Government as part of domestic waste collection services.
+Domestic waste will be collected weekly with recyclables collected fortnightly.

-4.2.2 Waste Transportation
+3.2.2 Waste Transportation

-The Environmental Protection (Waste Management) Regulation 2000 provides the framework for waste tracking in Queensland of "trackable wastes".
+The Waste Regulation provides the framework for waste tracking in Queensland of "trackable wastes".
 Trackable wastes are outlined in Schedule 1 of this Regulation.